Tag Archives: 1934

 Mitcham Model Laundry, Ltd.

-Laundry and shop at 38 Monarch Parade, as shown in this ad:
+Also a shop which was at 38 Monarch Parade, as shown in this ad:

 1952 ad